TMiguelT/CwlWorkshop/slides.md

 * A type:
     * `boolean`, `int`, `long`, `float`, `double`, `string`, `File`, or `Directory` for single values
     * An array of the above types, e.g. `File[]`
+* Is either optional or required
 * A way for this input to be used on the command line.
 Either:
     * With a numerical `Position` for positional arguments like `gzip some_file`.
 Here the position is 0 (the first positional argument)
     * With a `Prefix` for named arguments, e.g. `java -jar something.jar`.
 Here the input prefix is `-jar`

+In this case, we want a required, `File`-type, positional input

 ]
 .col-4[